 Reconnecting Fathers with Their Children

 Fatherhood is an essential component of our family structure.
-Therefore, we teach and discuss, mentor and motivate men to become responsible fathers.
-Our aim is to improve the well-being of children by getting fathers to financially support and actively participate in raising their children.
+Therefore, we teach and motivate men to become responsible fathers.
+Our aim is to improve the well-being of children and families by helping fathers understand and establish healthy relationships.

 In many cases it may be necessary for the contact between a non-custodial parent and one or more children to be in the presence of a third person responsible for observing and seeking to ensure the safety of those involved.
 We provide a safe place for parents to meet with their children.